LAB: USART - Bluetooth

 You MUST write your name on the source file inside the comment section.

-3. Connect the MCU to PC via Bluetooth.
+3. Connect the MCU - BT module.
 Use USART 1

-1. Check the Bluetooth connection by turning MCU's LED(LD2) On/OFF by sending text of "L0" or "L1" from PC.
+1. Check the Bluetooth connection by turning MCU's LED(LD2) ON/OFF by sending text of "0" or "1" from PC.

-You may use the key inputs as your preference for Left, Right, Straight.
+You may use other the key inputs as your preference.

 Configuration